frankkopp/workerpool/README.md

 ```
  pool := NewWorkerPool(noOfWorkers, bufferSize, queueFinished)

- noOfWorkers:   are the may number of go routines used
+ noOfWorkers:   are the max number of go routines used
  bufferSize:    the number of jobs which can be queued without
                 blocking the caller.
 As the workerpool immediately
                 starts working on the jobs this number is only
                 reached if the computation is slower than the
                 adding of jobs or then the adding and computation